CirsteanPaul/Topbull/README.md

 ## Description

-TopBull is a simple website application with multiple UI challenges.
+TopBull is a single-page application with multiple UI challenges.
 It is designed to integrate blockchain technologies such as Metamask, Coinbase, and Etherscan.

 ## Languages and Utilities Used